 Yes, that is correct.
 A Payment Service Provider might have different roles in one and the same payment transaction.
 It can for example be a card acquirer and also the e-money and e-wallet provider.
-The payment transaction for which the PSP fulfils different roles, only needs to be reported for CESOP once by this PSP, and not separately for each of its roles.
+The payment transaction for which the PSP fulfils different roles, only needs to be reported for CESOP once by this PSP, and not separately for each of its roles (see XSD User guide).